-Certainly, the law is activated for the wrongs they committed, whether during their childhoods or in more recent times.
-The amount of suffering depends on how bad each individual sin was.
+Certainly, the law is activated for the wrongs they committed, for instance, during their childhoods or in more recent times.
+The amount of suffering depends on how bad each sin was.

-The competitive game with the statement “who will be dead longer “, are not strong enough to provide natural reasons for engaging in such a dangerous gamble.
+The competitive game with the statement “who will be dead longer “is not strong enough to provide reasons for engaging in such a dangerous gamble.

-The story could be more powerful if it had drawn a link between the motivation to take the risk and the past deed.
+The story could also be more powerful if it had drawn a link between the motivation to take the risk and the past deed.

 Because this is a group of extreme risk-takers, it would be a good idea to introduce something in common among them, something that brings them all together in terms of their “life-after-death” urges.